Ebert-Hanke/autoeq2camilladsp/readme.md

 # AutoEq2CamillaDSP

-This is a simple CLI tool to easily create a configuration file for your Headphones or IEMs using Headphone-Correction-Data from Jaakko Pasanen's [AutoEq](https://github.com/jaakkopasanen/AutoEq) to use with Henrik Enquist's [CamillaDSP](https://github.com/HEnquist/camilladsp). `CamillaDSP` is no e.g included in [moOde audio player](https://github.com/moode-player/moode).
+This is a simple CLI tool to easily create a configuration file for your Headphones or IEMs using Headphone-Correction-Data from Jaakko Pasanen's [AutoEq](https://github.com/jaakkopasanen/AutoEq) to use with Henrik Enquist's [CamillaDSP](https://github.com/HEnquist/camilladsp). `CamillaDSP` is e.g included in [moOde audio player](https://github.com/moode-player/moode).
 Using it stand alone on all major systems is well documented in [Processing audio](https://github.com/HEnquist/camilladsp#processing-audio) of the documentation.

-## Things To Do
-- [ ] Include different Crossfeed options
-- [ ] Option to include Highshelf and/or Lowshelf with sensible defaults

 ## Devices Section
 The CamillaDSP configuration starts with a `devices` section which will be specific to the equipment you are using.
 In order to include this section just put it in a `.yml` file and it can be read and added to your configuration.